 A simple classic, that is better here than anywhere else in the world.
 Combine it with a little bit of olive oil for the ultimate pre-dinner snack that can’t be rivaled anywhere.
 “Olives, and the oil they produce, are lauded all over the world.
 Make sure you try them in their home country!”, advises Marcus Hanes, travel blogger at WriteMyx and Next Coursework.

-One of the tastiest deserts in the world, Baklava is a pastry, a honey delight that will brighten even the gloomiest of days.
+One of the tastiest deserts in the world, Baklava is a pastry, honey delight that will brighten even the gloomiest of days.
 Probably the most popular Greek desert, Baklava is layered thin pastry with chopped nuts and sugary butter.
 They are baked and then coated in a sweet honey-like syrup.
 They can be eaten after a meal or just as a snack.

 Delicious food at any time, easy and convenient.
 Gyros have been adopted worldwide as an eternal street food.
 Meat is roasted on a vertical spit and then sliced off, placed in a warm pita with tzatziki, onions, lettuce and tomatoes.
 A delicious food after a night out!

-A legendary dish that can sometimes seem a bit like a Greek lasagna.
+A legendary dish that can sometimes be a bit like a Greek lasagna.
 It’s traditionally made from minced beef cooked in tomato sauce and layered between eggplants and mixed with bechamel sauce.
 “Moussaka has a life beyond Greece, but it will always be best when made by the Greeks themselves”, says Iason Wilkes, lifestyle blogger at Brit Student and Australia 2 Write.

 Saganaki is simply delicious and always prepared best in Greece.
 Its availability elsewhere is also pretty limited, meaning the price also leaps, so take advantage of being in the motherland.
-It’s fried cheese that doesn’t lose its shape when heated but turns into a golden, crispy delight.
+It’s fried cheese that doesn’t loose its shape when heated but turns into a golden, crispy delight.
 If you like cheese, you will certainly like saganaki, perfectly salty and crunchy.